 III.
 Helping Others

-80% of helping others is being aware of yourself first and reflecting their emotional state.
+80% of helping others has already been covered: be aware of yourself first and reflect other’s emotional state.
 One trap people (and more often men) fall into is "trying to solution" when their thought partner just wants to be listened to.

 But you can help others by giving constructive criticism.